great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

   ✔ Has a library_metadata object
   ✔ Has a docstring, including a one-line short description
-    Has at least one positive and negative example case ...
+    Has at least one positive and negative example case Has core logic and passes tests on at least one Execution Engine ...
 ```